laurengus17/about_page/about_page/README.md

 Notes:

-Normally I would make a reusable component for the employee divs but since I am not making a database call to a list of employees and am just hardcoding the names/titles/images I didn't.
+Normally I would make a reusable component for the employee divs but since I am not making a database call to a list of employees and am just hardcoding the names/titles/images I created components for each.